hoangnguyen2809/hoangnguyen2809.github.io/_posts/2024-08-11-bluehen-ctf-writeup.md

 <img src='/images/hungry.png'>
 <img src='/images/fball.jpg'>

 - There is a text given inside the image “bswmrsvpjqtlbebwgawpnouxmtlpgjwfwbjswyj”.
-I put this text on dcode saw that it was a Vigenere Cipher.
-But in order to decode the Vigenere Cipher, I need to know the key/password.
+I put this text on dcode saw that it was a Bellaso Cipher.
+But in order to decode the Bellaso Cipher, I need to know the key/password.
 - I use exiftool, binwalk and strings on the image to see if there any informations hidden inside the image.
 And strings return some information about a book:

 <img src='/images/book1.png'>